PenguinCats/PenguinCats/README.md

 + ✨ This is **PenguinCats**.
 Obviously, I want to have a cat.
 + 🔭 I'm now a software engineer at [Microsoft](https://www.microsoft.com/)
 + ⚡ Preferred languages are Go (learning) and C++.
-+ 📫 How to reach me: penguinszhang@foxmail.com
++ 📫 How to reach me: penguinszhang@foxmail.com or binjiezhang@microsoft.com

 ---